Austral storm petrel: Distribution

+Biology

 The white-faced storm petrel moves across the water's surface in a series of bounding leaps.

-Storm petrels use a variety of techniques to aid flight.
-Most species occasionally feed by surface pattering, holding and moving their feet on the water's surface while holding steady above the water.
+Storm petrels use a variety of techniques to aid in flight.
+Most species feed by surface pattering, holding and moving their feet on the water's surface while holding steady above the water.
 They remain stationary by hovering with rapid fluttering or using the wind to anchor themselves in place.
 This method of feeding flight is most commonly used by austral storm petrels.
 The white-faced storm petrel possesses a unique variation on pattering, holding its wings motionless and at an angle into the wind, it pushes itself off the water's surface in a succession of bounding jumps.
-Storm petrels also use dynamic soaring and slope soaring to travel over the ocean surface, although this method is used less by this family compared to the northern storm petrels.
-Slope soaring is more straightforward and favoured by the Oceanitidae, the storm petrel turns to the wind, gaining height, from where it can then glide back down to the sea.
+Storm petrels also use dynamic soaring and slope soaring to travel over the ocean surface, although the first method is used less by this family compared to the northern storm petrels; slope soaring is more straightforward and favoured by the Oceanitidae: the storm petrel turns to the wind, gaining height, from where it can then glide back down to repeat the process.

-Diet
+Feeding

 The diet of many storm petrels species is poorly known owing to difficulties in researching; overall the family is thought to concentrate on crustaceans.
 Small fish and molluscs are also taken by many species.
 Some species are known to be rather more specialised; the grey-backed storm petrel is known to concentrate on the larvae of goose barnacles.

 Almost all species forage in the pelagic zone, except for Elliot's storm petrels, which are coastal feeders in the Galapagos Islands.
-Although storm petrels are capable of swimming well and often form rafts on the water's surface, they do not feed on the water.
-Instead, feeding usually takes place on the wing, with birds hovering above or "walking" on the surface (see morphology) and snatching small morsels.
+Although storm petrels are capable of swimming well and often form "rafts" on the water's surface, they do not feed on the water.
+Instead, feeding usually takes place on the wing, with birds hovering above or "walking" on the surface (as discussed in the previous section) and snatching small morsels.
 Rarely, prey is obtained by making shallow dives under the surface.

 Like many types of seabirds, storm petrels associate with other species of seabird and marine mammal species to help obtain food.
-They may benefit from the actions of diving predators such as seals and penguins, which push prey up towards the surface while hunting, allowing the surface-feeding storm petrels to reach them.
+They may benefit from the actions of diving predators, such as pinnipeds and penguins, which push prey up towards the surface while hunting, allowing the surface-feeding storm petrels to reach them.